Chinese Doctors’ Cell Therapy Breakthrough Offers Hope for Diabetes Cure

 The US Centers for Disease Control and Prevention states that diabetes does not have a cure at the moment.

-Treatment often includes losing weight, healthily, taking medication, and regularly injecting insulin while monitoring blood sugar levels.
+Treatment often includes losing weight, eating healthily, taking medication, and regularly injecting insulin while monitoring blood sugar levels.

-Researchers around the globe are investigating islet transplantation as a hopeful option, mainly by developing islet-like cells from stem cell cultures.
+Researchers around the globe are investigating islet transplantation as a hopeful option, mainly by developing islet-like cells from human stem cell cultures.
 This group of Chinese scientists has achieved major after over ten years of .

 A recent report by the World Health Organization suggests that approximately 77 million adults in have type 2 diabetes, with an additional 25 million individuals at a high risk of developing the condition in the near future.